HelmholtzAI-Consultants-Munich/fg-clustering/README.rst

 **Requirements:**

 - Python 3.8 or greater
-- pandas
-- numpy
-- sklearn
-- scikit-learn-extra
-- scipy
+- pandas, numpy, tqdm
-- statsmodels
+- sklearn, scikit-learn-extra, scipy, statsmodels
-- tqdm
-- matplotlib
-- seaborn
+- matplotlib, seaborn

 All required packages are automatically installed if installation is done via :code:`pip` or :code:`conda`